cormacrelf/angular-skyhook/docs/Tutorial.md

 Now, the knight on the board will be a bit transparent when you've picked it up.
-You could set it to `opacity: 0`, but in chess, players like to know where the piece came from. `angular-skyhook` makes no assumptions about how to render any elements, so you can always customise their appearance at any stage of the drag and drop process.
+You could set it to `opacity: 0`, but in chess, players like to know where the piece came from.
+Skyhook makes no assumptions about how to render any elements, so you can always customise their appearance at any stage of the drag and drop process.